cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ echo $?
 ```

-Which prints:
+This prints:

 ```
 1
 ```

-There is room to improve the error message but at least you got an error, as expected.
+There is room to improve the error message, but it is important that you got an error, as expected.

 </CodeGroupItem>
 <CodeGroupItem title="Bad color">